The Lone Star Mine, Republic Mining Camp, Washington State

 The past producing Lone Star Mine operated over two time periods; from 1897-1918 producing 146,540 tonnes, and from 1977-1978 by Granby Mining Co. when 400,000 tonnes of ore were transported from the Lone Star open pit to its Phoenix mill in B.C, 11km to the north.

-The 234 hectare Lone Star Property is comprised of a series of contiguous Washington State patented lode claims, and private mineral rights claims.
+The 234 hectare Lone Star Property is comprised of a series of contiguous Washington State patented lode claims.

 NI 43-101 Disclosure:

-Technical disclosure in this news release has been approved by Laurence Sookochoff, P.Eng., a Qualified Person as defined by National Instrument 43-101.
+Technical disclosure in this web page has been approved by Laurence Sookochoff, P.Eng., a Qualified Person as defined by National Instrument 43-101.

 (1) Mineral resources which are not mineral reserves do not have demonstrated economic viability.
 The estimate of mineral resources may be materially affected by environmental, permitting, legal, title, taxation, sociopolitical, marketing, or other relevant issues.